brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     * [Change] Deprecated the exception handler.
     * [Change] Updated the unit tests to 11.
     * [Change] Dropped Aimeos 20 Support due to Composer 1 eol.
+    * [Change] Use the encoding service to encode comments.
+    * [Change] Introduced a static cache to the string mimetype analysis.

 -----